-Professor Sir Adrian Bird’s landmark reversal experiments and subsequent MECP2 gene replacement studies resulted in symptom improvement much greater than that of any drug or compound tested to date.
-For this reason, and because Rett is a single-gene disorder with no evidence of brain cell death, RSRT is MECP2-centric in its approach to therapeutic strategies.
+Rett syndrome is caused by alterations in a single gene called MECP2.
+In 2007, RSRT trustee, Sir Professor Adrian Bird, made a landmark discovery: that the symptoms of Rett were reversed in mice when levels of the MECP2 protein – the protein created by the MECP2 gene – were restored to normal.
+Subsequent MECP2 gene replacement studies resulted in symptom improvement much greater than that of any drug or compound tested to date.
+For this reason, and because Rett is a single-gene disorder with no evidence of brain cell death, RSRT is completely focused on delivering a cure by targeting MECP2 itself.

-CURE 360 attacks the root cause of the disease from every angle.
+Our CURE 360 plan attacks the root cause of the disease from every angle.
 We have no doubt the cure will come from one of these six priority research strategies.

-Rather than introduce extra healthy copies of a gene, this strategy fixes the underlying mistake in the MECP2 gene using a technology that has taken the scientific world by storm: CRISPR.
-We support two efforts in this space: one at Beam Therapeutics, a leading DNA base editing company, and another at University of Massachusetts Medical School.
+Gene replacement fixes the underlying mistake in the MECP2 gene using a technology that has taken the scientific world by storm: CRISPR.
+RSRT supports two efforts in the gene editing space.

-MECP2 is on the X chromosome, and all females have two Xs.
+The MECP2 gene is on the X chromosome, and all females have two X’s.
 Beside each active, mutated gene rests a healthy but silent twin.
 Reactivation could mitigate the flawed gene by reawakening its silenced counterpart.
 RSRT has championed research in this area since our launch in 2008.

-This strategy also harnesses a naturally occurring biological process to splice out the section of MECP2 RNA where almost all the mutations are and splice in a healthy replacement.
+RNA trans-splicing harnesses a naturally occurring biological process to splice or cut out the section of MECP2 RNA where almost all the mutations are and insert a healthy replacement.

 MECP2 Therapeutic Pipeline